-'Director' means a person appointed as an Executive or Non-executive Director, and whose post carries with it Board membership status, and includes the Chairman.
+'Director' means a person appointed as an Executive or Non-executive Director, and whose post carries with it Board membership status, and includes the Chair.
 It does not necessarily include everyone whose job title includes the word 'Director'.
 The official register of Directors will be posted on the Trust website.

-'Director of Finance' means the Chief Finance Officer of the Trust.
+'Chief Finance & Commercial Officer' means the Chief Finance Officer (Finance Director) of the Trust.